IBM-Cloud/docs/openwhisk/openwhisk_packages.md

 ## Creating and using package bindings
 {: #openwhisk_package_bind}

-While you can use the entities in a package directly, you might find yourself passing the same parameters to the action every time.
+Although you can use the entities in a package directly, you might find yourself passing the same parameters to the action every time.
 You can avoid this by binding to a package and specifying default parameters.
 These parameters are inherited by the actions in the package.

 For example, in the `/whisk.system/cloudant` package, you can set default `username`, `password`, and `dbname` values in a package binding and these values are automatically passed to any actions in the package.